E. Lynn Harris: Biography

-Born Everette Lynn Jeter in Flint, Michigan, Harris moved to Little Rock, Arkansas, with his mother at the age of 3.
-Upon his mother's marriage to Ben Harris, his surname was changed to Harris.
-By the time he was 13 years old, his mother divorced his stepfather who had abused Harris for years.

 Harris was one of the first African-American students at Forest Heights Junior High and Hall High School in Little Rock.
-Harris had homes in Houston, Texas, Atlanta, Georgia, and Fayetteville, Arkansas.
+Harris had homes in Houston, Texas; Atlanta, Georgia; and Fayetteville, Arkansas.

 In his writings, Harris maintained a poignant motif, occasionally emotive, that incorporated vernacular and slang from popular culture.

 Harris became the first black male cheerleader as well as the first black yearbook editor while attending the University of Arkansas.
 After graduation, he became a computer salesman with IBM, AT&T, and Hewlett-Packard for 13 years living in Dallas, Washington, D.C., and Atlanta.
 In 1990, Harris attempted suicide during a dark phase of depression and heavy drinking but later found the will to live through his writing.
 Harris relieved himself of his salesman duties and quit in order to begin writing his first novel.

-Harris was initially unable to land a book deal with a publishing house for his first work, Invisible Life, so he published it himself and sold copies from his car trunk.
-He later was published by Doubleday, and ten of his novels achieved New York Times bestseller status.

-He returned to the University of Arkansas in 2004 to teach African American Fiction, quickly becoming a student favorite.
-Alongside fiction, Harris had also penned a personal memoir, What Becomes of the Brokenhearted.

-In June 2019, Harris was one of the inaugural fifty American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
+In June 2019, Harris was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

-Invisible Life

-Harris completed his first novel, Invisible Life, in 1991.
-The novel is a coming-of-age story dealing with then-taboo topics.
-Most important was that it openly questioned sexual identity and told the story of main character Raymond Tyler.
-Tyler, torn between his married male lover and girlfriend Nicole, is a New York attorney struggling with identifying as a bisexual black man.
-He ultimately settles into gay life, while much of the novel is dedicated to Tyler's reflection on that choice.